TommyTran732/QubesOS-Scripts/Thinkpad P53.md

 ## Firmware notes:
 - Update all firmware on Windows before installing Qubes.
 Lenovo doesn't upload all of the firmware updates on LVFS for some reason.
 They probably just forgot to.
 - TXT needs Hyperthread to be enabled in firmware settings.
 Just let Qubes disable Hyperthread in the OS instead.
-- To get Thunderbolt ports working, enable Thunderbolt in I/O Port Access and Thunderbolt BIOS Assist Mode in Thunderbolt settings.

 ## IOMMU groups: